 Beginning September 1, 2020, I will begin sharing vocabulary words kids should know centered around themes that will make it easier for kids to remember.
 There will be a different vocabularly list for each school week, until December 21, 2020.
 From December 19, 2020 till January 1, 2021 no new lists will be posted.
 We’ll be taking a winter break and encourage you all to do so as well.
 The vocabulary lists will be back on January 4, Mondays through Fridays, until January 29, 2021.
 That will make for 20 weeks of vocabulary lists of 5 words each.
 Depending on what is happening with our schools and the popularity of our vocabulary lists, we may continue on beyond that.

 This week’s 5 Vocabulary Words Kids Should Know

 We’ll define each of this week’s vocabulary words below BUT we encourage you to download and print out our vocabulary worksheet and have your children use a dictionary to look up each word themselves, as that is part of the requirement for the learning standard.
 The link to download and print is below the list of words.
 Then, you can use our list below to check their work.

-This week’s vocabulary theme is Words from Medieval Times Dinner & Tournament.
+This week’s vocabulary theme is Words from boardwalk games.

 Part of speech – noun